ddev/ddev/docs/users/extend/customization-extendibility.md

 ### Changing webserver type

 DDEV-Local supports nginx with php-fpm by default ("nginx-fpm"), apache2 with php-fpm ("apache-fpm"), and apache2 with embedded php via cgi (apache-cgi).
 These can be changed using the "webserver_type" value in .ddev/config.yaml, for example `webserver_type: apache-fpm`.
+Note that `apache-cgi` is deprecated and will be removed in the next release cycle.

 ### Adding services to a project